2c-indore/explore-indore-fe/Readme.md

 ### Bugs and feature requests

 We will be using Github issues to solicit and work on issues and feature requests.
-To submit an issue or feature request, head over to
+To submit an issue or feature request, head over to the [issues section.](https://github.com/2c-indore/explore-indore-fe/issues/new/choose)